Extra Innings podcast: A conversation with Jeff Sullivan of the Tampa Bay Rays, hot stove rumors with Larry “Hot” Stone

 He also wasn’t afraid to discuss Kevin Cash’s “controversial” decision to remove Blake Snell with one out in the sixth inning of Game 6.

-After some talk about his job with the Rays and his decision to leave the world of writing, Mike Zunino and who he is as a player is analyzed.
-Sullivan even talked about the Mariners and GM Jerry Dipoto’s decision to take the team into a rebuild.
+After some talk about his job with the Rays and his decision to leave the world of writing, the subject of Mike Zunino and who he is as a player is analyzed.
+Sullivan even talked about the Mariners and GM Jerry Dipoto’s decision to take the team into a rebuild and whether it should’ve happened in the mid 2000s.

 Obviously, Sullivan couldn’t discuss the current trade rumors surrounding Snell.
 The Rays are reportedly interested in dealing the former Cy Young winner.
 So with that topic off limits, venerable Times columnist Larry Stone joined the show to talk about what the Mariners might have to give up to get Snell.
 Sources have said that either Jarred Kelenic or Julio Rodriguez would be asked for in any trade package.